vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 code: code/kitties-tutorial/02-create-kitties.rs
 ---

-# Part II: Create, view and own Kitties
+# Part II: Create unique Kitties and their storage items
 In this part of the tutorial, we'll build out the components of our pallet needed to manage the creation and ownership of our Kitties.

 ## Learning outcomes

-- Writing a struct to store details about our Kitties
-- Using the Randomness trait to create unique Kitties
+:arrow_right: Using the Randomness trait in a helper function.

+:arrow_right: Writing a custom struct and using them in storage.

+:arrow_right: Adding and using `StorageMap` items to a pallet.

 ## Overview